January 15, 2026

 How to Fix an Incomplete Minute Book

 If you're behind on your corporate records, the good news is it's fixable.
-Most corporations can be brought up to date by:
+See our full guide on how to create a corporate minute book in Canada for a step-by-step walkthrough.

-2. Reconstructing the share issuance and any transfers
+2. Reconstruct the share issuance and any transfers

-3. Preparing and signing missing annual resolutions (retroactively if needed)
+3. Prepare and sign missing annual resolutions (retroactively, where permitted)

-4. Filing any outstanding director/officer changes with the government
+4. File any outstanding director/officer changes with the government

-This is exactly what MinuteKeep automates — you enter your company information once, and it generates a complete, ready-to-sign minute book in minutes.
+This is exactly what MinuteKeep automates — enter your company information once, and it generates a complete, ready-to-sign minute book in minutes, in both PDF and Word format.

-Generate your first corporate resolution free.
+Generate your first corporate resolution free — no credit card required.
 Try MinuteKeep →

 Generate your first corporate resolution free

 No credit card.
-Full minute books from $29/yr.
+Full minute books from $99 CAD/yr.

 Try Free →